It’s hard to know which features you actually need and which are useless.

 Of course, you want your system to be protected!
 With internet-aided systems, you should use two-factor authentication to guard against hacking.

 Usually this means you get a text message or an email with a unique code to enter, after entering your password.
 Some systems can also make use of authenticator apps.
+You want to make sure your WiFi is secure, too.

 Smart systems allow you to securely access video wherever you are to see if there’s a threat or if someone’s at the front door with a delivery.